SyberGrind/Active-Directory-Home-Lab/README.md

 **Step 88: I added Domain Admins to the member list for Siyolo_Admin.
 <br>

-**Step 89: I confirmed the successful update of the user's account properties.
+**Step 89: I confirmed the successful update of the user's account properties for Siyolo_Admin - added to domain admin & domain users.
 <br>

-**Step 90: I logged into the Domain-Controller using the new Siyolo_Admin credentials.
+**Step 90: I logged into the Domain-Controller using the new credentials Siyolo_Admin.
 <br>

 **Step 91: I input the password for Siyolo_Admin.